What is the USMLE?

 Personalized study plan for each step of the exam plus 100s of resources to help you prepare

-Scoring and Pass Rates
+What is the USMLE: Scoring and Pass Rates

-The pass rates for the USMLE vary by step and year.
+The pass rates for the exam vary by step and year.
 In 2020, the pass rate for Step 1 was 97%, while the pass rate for Step 2 CK was 96%.
 The pass rate for Step 2 CS was 73%, while the pass rate for Step 3 was 96%.

 The path to becoming a doctor